mbiesiad/awesome-astronomy/README.md

 * [CERN](https://home.cern/) - The European Organization for Nuclear Research, is the world's largest particle physics lab.
 * [AAVSO](https://www.aavso.org/) - American Association of Variable Star Observers.
 * [BAA](https://britastro.org/) - British Astronomical Association.
+* [EAS](https://eas.unige.ch/) - The European Astronomical Society is a learned society, founded under the Swiss Civil Code in 1990, as an association to contribute and promote the advancement of astronomy in Europe, and to deal with astronomical matters at a European level.

 ## Citizen science